The clatter of pans, the hiss of hot oil and the chorus of cooks might feel like chaos. For Chef Paul Smith, it’s the sound of clarity.

 That kind of leadership builds a team that cares about doing things right.
 In Smith’s kitchen, hospitality means owning your role and delivering something meaningful every time.

-“We’re chefs.
-We’re needy.
-I need instant affirmation,” he laughs.
-“But honestly, when the food hits the table and there’s six seconds of silence before anyone speaks, that’s how I know we did it right.”
+“When the food hits the table and there’s six seconds of silence before anyone speaks,” he says, “that’s how I know we did it right.”

-That six seconds of silence means more to him than a job well done.
-It’s proof that something beautiful can come out of chaos in that kitchen.
 For Smith, the kitchen didn’t just shape his career; it gave him his life back.
-And now, he’s using it to do the same for others.
+And now, he’s making sure it can do the same for others.